TotalChris/ProjectVoyager/README.md

 ***
 **Project Goal**

-Develop the world's most powerful and easiest-to-use file manager in a cross-platform environment
+Develop the world's most powerful and easiest-to-use file manager in a beautiful, cross-platform environment.
 ***
 **Development Screenshots**